LuthfiMirza/AI-Interview-Evaluation-System-End-to-End-/ai_interview_project/README.md

 ## 📄 License

 This project inherits the license of the hosting repository.
-Ensure compliance with Whisper, YOLOv8, and HuggingFace model licenses when redistributing model weights or building commercial solutions.
+Ensure compliance with Whisper and HuggingFace model licenses when redistributing model weights or building commercial solutions.

 ---